FirstBlood12/JanusRansomware/README.md

 # JanusRansomware

-A source code of the Janus Ransomware(modified version of Petya Ransomware) This ransomware is a wiper and run on Windows XP and later.
+A source code of the Janus Ransomware(modified version of Petya Ransomware) This ransomware is a wiper and works on Windows XP and later.

 # Disclaimer:
 This is a dangerous virus, (don't compile and run if you don't know the risks!)